marinov98/MarinMacs/emacs_config/README.md

 ## Coding-Productivity
 - beacon (light that follows your cursor)
-- all-the-icons (provides icon-images)
-  - run  `M-x all-the-icons-install-fonts` to install the fonts
 - neotree (popup sidebar for easy directory/file navigation)
 - iedit (change multiple words at the same time)
 - dump-jump (jump to definition)